In this 24 Hours to Hell and Back episode, Gordon Ramsay visits Jaxon Edwin in Ellicott City, Maryland.

 Gordon takes all of the owners to the home of the Baltimore Ravens.

-He reveals they will be displaying a huge billboard advertising the town during the first home game of the season.
+It will be advertising the town during the first home game of the season.

 Gordon reveals the new and improved Jaxon Edwin Social House to Jeff.